GBK (character encoding)

 GBK is an extension of the GB 2312 character set for Simplified Chinese characters, used in the People's Republic of China.
 It includes all unified CJK characters found in GB 13000.1-93, i.e. ISO/IEC 10646:1993, or Unicode 1.1.
 Since its initial release in 1993, GBK has been extended by Microsoft in Code page 936/1386, which was then extended into GBK 1.0.
 GBK is also the IANA-registered internet name for the Microsoft mapping, which differs from other implementations primarily by the single-byte euro sign at 0x80.

 GB abbreviates Guójiā Biāozhǔn, which means national standard in Chinese, while K stands for Extension (扩展 kuòzhǎn).
 GBK not only extended the old standard GB 2312 with Traditional Chinese characters, but also with Chinese characters that were simplified after the establishment of GB 2312 in 1981.
 With the arrival of GBK, certain names with characters formerly unrepresentable, like the 镕 (róng) character in former Chinese Premier Zhu Rongji's name, are now representable.

-As of October 2022, GBK is the third-most popular encoding served from China and territories (after UTF-8 and the subset GB 2312), with 1.9% of web servers serving a page that declares GBK.
-However, all major web browsers decode GB2312-marked documents as if they were marked GBK, except for Safari and Edge on the label GB_2312.
-Together, GBK and GB 2312 encodings have a combined 5.5% presence in China and territories.
-Globally, GBK accounts for less than 0.07% of all web pages and GBK+GB2312 for 0.2%.
+As of December 2025, GBK is the third-most declared encoding served from China and territories (after UTF-8 and the subset GB 2312), with 1.3% of web servers serving a page that declares GBK.
+However, all major web browsers decode GB2312-marked documents as if they were marked GBK, i.e. not as a subset (meaning in effect GBK is the second-most popular encoding) except for Safari and Edge on the label GB_2312 (they do however decode GB_2312-80 and GB2312 as the superset GBK).
+Together, GBK and GB 2312 encodings have a combined 3.5% presence in China and territories.
+Globally, GBK accounts for less than 0.02% of all web pages and GBK+GB2312 for less than 0.07%.